Modified limited memory BFGS with displacement aggregation and its application to the largest eigenvalue problem: M-LBFGS with displacement aggregation (AggMBFGS) and its convergence

-In the following section, we show that Agg-MBFGS method generates the same sequence of matrices as full-memory MBFGS.
-As a result, an optimization technique using the above updating method maintains the same convergence and convergence rate properties.
-Also, we show that Agg-MBFGS with limited memory achieves global superlinear convergence under certain assumptions. \begin{theorem} Suppose that level set $\Omega = \{ x : f(x)\leq f(x_0) \} $ is bounded and $ f(x) $ is twice continuously differentiable near $x^*$ contained in $\Omega$.
-Let $x_{k} \rightarrow x^* $ where $g(x^*)=0$, Hessian $H$ is positive definite near $x^*$ and $\alpha_{k} $ is satisfied by backtracking Armijo line search method, then the sequence $x_{k}$ generated by MBFGS algorithm converges to $x^*$ superlinearly as well as globally. \end{theorem} \begin{proof}: we can find the proof of this theorem in \cite{Dong Hui 2001}. \end{proof}
+\begin{proposition} Suppose that the level set $\Omega = \{ x : f(x)\leq f(x_0) \} $ is bounded and $ f(x) $ is twice continuously differentiable near $x^*$, which is contained in $\Omega$.
+Let $x_{t} \rightarrow x^* $ where $g(x^*)=0$, Hessian $G(x)$ is positive definite and Lipschitz continuous at $x^*$ and $\alpha_{t} \in (0,1/2) $ is satisfied by backtracking modified Armijo line search \ref{alg:2}, then the sequence $\{x_{t}\}$ generated by MBFGS converges to $x^*$ superlinearly. \end{proposition} \begin{proof} The proof follows the same structure as the proof of Theorem 3.8 in \cite{Li2001AMB}. \end{proof} \begin{remark} Such a result cannot be proved for the M-LBFGS.
+The modified limited memory BFGS method achieves a local linear rate, which is not better than the gradient descent method.
+One can refer to \cite{Nocedal1980UpdatingQM} for the proof. \end{remark}